Hog Butcher for the World,

 The Amphitheatre, torn down in 1999, was at 4220 S. Halsted Street, where an Aramark plant now stands.
 Red Line to 47th Street.
 This location is definitely not to be visited after dark; indeed, unless you’re really interested in political history, I’d say, if you have to drop one item from this list, this is the one.

 * Northwestern University.
-Chicago’s Big Ten school is 16 miles north of the Loop, in Evanston.
+Chicago's Big Ten school is just north of the city, 16 miles from the Loop, in Evanston.
 Dyche Stadium/Ryan Field, and McGaw Hall/Welsh-Ryan Arena, are at 2705 Ashland Avenue between Central Street and Isabella Street.
 (Purple Line to Central.)

 While Northwestern's athletic teams have traditionally been terrible, the school has a very important place in sports history: The 1st NCAA basketball tournament championship game was held there in 1939, at Patten Gymnasium, at 2145 Sheridan Road: Oregon defeated Ohio State.
 The original Patten Gym was torn down a year later -- don't be too hard on them, no one had any idea how important this historical distinction would become -- and the school's Technological Institute was built on the site.
 Sheridan Road, Noyes Street and Campus Drive.
 Purple Line to Noyes.